deckhouse/dmt/pkg/linters/templates/README.md

 **Configuration:**

-Set the impact level or exclude specific value paths (matched against the dotted path relative to the module values root, e.g. `foo.bar`):
+Set the impact level or exclude specific value paths.
+An exclude is matched (exact string) against the value path **exactly as it appears in the finding message** — a dotted path relative to the module values root, with `[]` marking array elements and array-of-object sub-fields:

 ```yaml
 # .dmtlint.yaml